ryano0oceros/personalmoviedb-projectrefuge/README.md

 ## Conclusion

 The SQLite movie database project demonstrates the feasibility of using Go and SQLite for managing a personal movie collection.
-The project lays the groundwork for further enhancements, including a personal movie recommendation system, which could offer advantages over existing solutions like IMDb by providing personalized recommendations.
+The project lays the groundwork for further enhancements, listed above.